cpske/ISP/assignment/movierental/movierental-part1.md

 ## Assignment

-This assignment a contains Python translation of the original Java version.
+This assignment contains a Python translation of the original Java version.

 The [PDF from Chapter 1][refactoring_pdf] explains the motivation for each refactoring and how to do it.
-Please read it.
+It is helpful to read it.

 ### Changes in the Python Version

-In Python, the refactoring are the same as Fowler's Java version, but some details are different.
+In Python, the refactoring are the same as in Fowler's Java version, but some details are different.

 - Variable names use the Python naming convention (`total_amount`) instead of Java camelcase names (`totalAmount`), and no leading underscore.
-- Instead of `getCharge()` (Java) use `get_price`
+- Instead of `getCharge()` (Java) use `get_price()`
-- Instead of `getFrequentRenterPoints()` (Java) use `get_rental_points` ("rental" instead of "renter")
+- Instead of `getFrequentRenterPoints()` (Java) use `get_rental_points` (Note "rental" instead of "renter")
 - Instead of `Price` for strategies (p.
 29) use `PriceStrategy`